The First 20 Minutes of Wonder Woman Are the Best Part of the Movie

 Wonder Woman, a.k.a.
 Diana, the demigod superhero played by Gal Gadot, is from Themyscira — the female utopia described above.
 The movie lays out its founding mythology, cribbed from Greek tradition.
 Amazonian women, attacked and enslaved by Ares, the God of War, fought their way out of slavery and then hid on an island cloaked by an invisible shield to protect them from hotheaded men with phallic insecurities — the ultimate enemy.
 Amazonian women trained themselves to fight anyone from the “Patriarch’s World” (as it’s called in the comic book; alternatively, “our world”) should they land on their shores ever again.

 In 2017, under the directorial guidance of Patty Jenkins, Diana and her Amazon sisters form a society that’s sort of “Barnard meets a really intense CrossFit class.”
 Their home is a glittering seaside stronghold of benevolent values and beautiful female freedom and strength — with a real focus on physical strength.
-Alongside Robin Wright Penn and Connie Nielsen, who play Amazon queens, Jenkins cast actual athletes (professional fighters like Madeleine Vall Beijner and American CrossFit champion Brooke Ence) to play the Amazon warriors.
+Alongside Robin Wright and Connie Nielsen, who play Amazon queens, Jenkins cast actual athletes (professional fighters like Madeleine Vall Beijner and American CrossFit champion Brooke Ence) to play the Amazon warriors.
 She gave them the indulgent and gratuitously long action sequences found in any male-dominated superhero flick.
-And watching a surprisingly athletic Penn kicking ass with a smirk — amid montages of a diverse, muscular, non-sample-sized women swinging swords and firing arrows on white sand beaches — was the most fun I’ve ever had in a superhero movie.
+And watching a surprisingly athletic Wright kicking ass with a smirk — amid montages of a diverse, muscular, non-sample-sized women swinging swords and firing arrows on white sand beaches — was the most fun I’ve ever had in a superhero movie.
 Take that, Deadpool.

 But it’s more than just the physicality; it’s the civil conversations about protecting their society, and why men are necessary for procreation, but worthless when it comes to sexual pleasure.
 It’s the dream of a world were men are rendered impotent and unnecessary.
 And even better: one where you soak in magical waters and sleep on 24-karat gold beds.
 They wear dope, lush furs and gold-plated bodices.